You say Fall, we say Autumn! So here it is again, another autumn is upon us, and the weather sure let us know about it this week.

 I’ve dragged my outdoor cushions and throws in from the garden and started thinking about autumn and Fall décor trends for 2022.

-Autumn décor doesn’t have to be all about pumpkins, orange, and Halloween.
+Autumn décor doesn’t have to be all about pumpkins, oranges, and Halloween.

 Think rustic!
 Dried flowers, falling leaves, acorns and conkers are such a statement of the autumn season and can easily be incorporated into your home.

 Autumn is a time when the nights start getting darker and colder and we look to turning our home into a cosy sanctuary and fall décor trends do just this!

 Whether you are looking to get creative and do your own décor or shopping your home to use things you already have, here are some fall decor ideas for everyone.